Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Materials and Methods

 \subsection{Non-deterministic stain normalization in training}

-In this work, we made use of the normalization algorithm introduced by Macenko et al.~\cite{macenko2009method}, which has been widely used in the literature to normalize H\&E-stained histological images~\cite{GEORGE2020103954, Hameed2022}.
-This method is based on deconvoluting images to retrieve the pure hematoxylin (i.e., nuclei) and eosin (i.e. other cell parts) components.
+In this work, we made use of the normalization algorithm introduced by Macenko et al.~\cite{macenko2009method}, which has been widely applied in the literature to normalize H\&E-stained histological images~\cite{GEORGE2020103954, Hameed2022}.
+This method is based on deconvoluting images to retrieve the pure hematoxylin (i.e., nuclei) and eosin (i.e., other cell parts) components.
 After applying the negative logarithm to convert the images into the optical density (OD) space, it is possible to model the stains with the following equation:

 Where $S$ and $V$ are matrices containing the stain saturations (S) and the stain vectors (V).
 The stain vector, however, is not known and is hence approximated.
-Macenko et al. method achieves this by utilizing singular value decomposition.
+Macenko et al. method~\cite{macenko2009method} achieves this by utilizing singular value decomposition.
 Afterward, the saturations of the single stains can be calculated using the formula above.
 While this is shown to preserve histological information~\cite{10.3389/fbioe.2019.00300}, the results rely on the sophisticated selection of the reference image, a step that is usually performed manually.

-We introduced a new strategy for randomly applying the Macenko et al. method during training to improve the generalization capability, paired with an automated reference image selection algorithm, reducing the impact of reference image selection and creating more variety in the training data.
+We introduced a new strategy for randomly applying the Macenko et al. method during training to improve the generalization capability, paired with an automated reference image selection algorithm, reducing the impact of reference image selection and creating more diversity in the training data.

 To select the reference images automatically, we used the MoNuSeg training data histograms.
 We calculated the mean intensity value for nuclei regions and background regions using the provided binary segmentation masks for the MoNuSeg training data.
 We sorted all images by the absolute difference between the mean tissue intensity and the mean nuclear intensity and selected the images with the largest differences between the means (one per organ).
-See Fig.~\ref{fig:histogram} for examples of selected and non-selected reference images.
-This allowed us to automatically select images, such that the colors in the tissue are different from the ones found in the nuclei, ensuring a good contrast of the nuclear boundaries and high visibility of the nuclei.
-We selected seven reference images (one per organ) using the described technique.
-The chosen reference images from the MoNuSeg training data are shown in Fig.~\ref{all_refs}.
+Table~\ref{difference} shows the differences for all images in the training set (selected reference images for each organ are shown in bold).